zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # fill out the template, ending by convention with the C++ evaluation snippet
 # (if appropriate).
 The most significant (and complex) of these are:
 #
-# 	type	specifies how to interpret the operation in terms of ZAM
+# 	class	specifies how to interpret the operation in terms of ZAM
 # 		instruction slots (and constant).
 The specification is
 # 		in terms of single-letter mnemonics for the different
-# 		possible types:
+# 		possible classes:
 #
 # 			F special value designating a record field being
 # 			  assigned to